 Broadcast News Analyst

 Broadcast news analysts occupy the anchor desk position at a television news station, delivering stories and commentary to home-viewing audiences.
-The job market is expected to be fiercely competitive in this field between 2014 and 2024, with a wide variance in wages.
+The job market is expected to minimal or no change in this field between 2018 and 2028, according to BLS.

 Broadcast news analysts establish the flow of a newscast between live shots from on-the-scene reporters, weather forecasts, sports or other segments, while providing interpretation and commentary.
 They interview guests in the studio, gather news information from wire services, write and edit scripts, and read local, national or world news stories on the air.
 Some newscasters may specialize in a subject area, such as financial news or sports.